marcosbenicio/taxi-trip-regression/README.md

 python3 src/models/predict_model.py
 ```

 With the Flask application running, we can make HTTP requests to port 9696.
-For example, in the Jupyter notebook located in [`taxi-trip-duration.ipynb`](https://github.com/marcosbenicio/taxi-trip-regression/blob/main/notebooks/taxi-trip-duration.ipynb), run the following code at the section 9. to test the service:
+For example, in the Jupyter notebook located in [`taxi-trip-duration.ipynb`](https://github.com/marcosbenicio/taxi-trip-regression/blob/main/notebooks/taxi-trip-duration.ipynb), and run the following code in Section 9 to test the local service:

 ```python